RetamalVictor/A3C-Attention-for-Simultaneous-game/README.md

 ## Planning
 To tune a method (e.g., vanilla SMMCTS), you can run the following command:
 ```
-bash planning/tune_smmmcts.sh
+$ python3  planning/tune_smmmcts.py
 ```
-After modifying the tune_smmmcts.sh file.
-For instance, if I want to choose the best parameter for vanilla SMMCTS where the trained model is not used, I would add the following options to the last line of the beforementioed file:
+For instance, if I want to choose the best parameter for vanilla SMMCTS where the trained model is not used, you should add the following options to the launch command
 ```
 --no-pw --search-opponent-actions --policy-estimation uniform --opponent-classes "simple, simple, simple" --nb-games 200 --nb-plays 1 --mcts-iterations 500
 ```